dealien/Red-Docs/README.md

 ## How to add new docs
  * First of all you need to create a `.md` file inside the `red` dir on `gh-pages` branch.
  * Naming convention is as follows: `red_<category>_<topic>.md`.
 It's not strict, but please, follow it as much as possible.
- * Add a frontmatter header based off this template:
+ * Add a front matter header based off this template:
 ```
   ---
   title: <your_title>